The404Company/ATR/configs/README.md

-## You can place those files into the directory of the program.
+## You can place the [This](replacements.json) file into the directory of the program, its a "preset"